IBM/PublicRegulationFabric-Food-IBPV20/README.md

 ## 2. Package Smart Contract

-We'll interact with VSCode via a graphic interface, so if you're running on Linux or a headless operating system, skip ahead to the section labelled "Local Scripts".
+We'll interact with VSCode via a graphic interface.
+If you're running on Linux or a headless operating system, or would prefer to manage the network manually via shell scripts, please skip ahead to the section labelled "Local Scripts".

 These smart contracts are written in Golang, so the source code for the smart contracts will need to be copied to the src folder in your `GOPATH`.
 This can be done like so.
 ```